uhm-descartes/ee342/morea/sets-logic-func/experience-cantor.md

 ---

 # Cantor Set
+This is advanced material.
+It is a lot of fun to know and think about, but you will not be tested in EE342 about any of the following.

 The logo you see for this module is a representation of the Cantor set.
 This is the way you construct the Cantor set: